pandas-dev/pandas/doc/source/development/extending.rst

        @staticmethod
        def _validate(obj):
+           # verify each column name contains 'lat' or 'lon'
+           for col in obj.columns:
-           if 'lat' not in obj.columns or 'lon' not in obj.columns: raise AttributeError("Must have 'lat' and 'lon'.")
+               if 'lat' not in col and 'lon' not in col: raise AttributeError("Must have 'lat' and 'lon'.")

        @property
        def center(self):